THE SKELLIG ISLANDS

 Boat Trips to Skelligs

 You can take a trip to Skelligs to view these magnificent natural monuments up close and personal.
-Skelligs Trips generally run from late April to late September depending on the weather.
+Skelligs Trips generally run from Mid May to late September depending on the weather.
 If you are planning to stay at The Moorings, please let us know when you reserve your accommodation and we would be happy to book the trip for you.
-Boats generally leave at 10 in the morning and arrive back at 3 o’ clock, give or take a half hour.
+Boats generally leave between 9am & 10am and arrive back at 3 o’ clock, give or take a half hour.

 But after climbing up and down 600 steps most people build up quite an appetite – groups of ravenous sea-farers invade the bar and restaurant for a hearty Irish meal as soon as the boats arrive in.